qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/tasks.rst

    (creating widgets or altering things in the gui), as this is not allowed in Qt.

-Dependencies between tasks can be described using the addSubTask function of :class:`QgsTask`.
+Dependencies between tasks can be described using the ``addSubTask`` function of :class:`QgsTask`.
 When a dependency is stated, serial execution of the involved classes is ensured.
-If a task on which another task depends is cancelled, the dependent task will also be cancelled.
+If a task on which another task depends is canceled, the dependent task will also be canceled.
 Dependencies make deadlocks possible, so be careful.

-If a task depends on a layer being available, this can be stated using the setDependentLayers function of :class:`QgsTask`.
+If a task depends on a layer being available, this can be stated using the ``setDependentLayers`` function of :class:`QgsTask`.
-If a layer on which a task depends is not available, the task will be cancelled.
+If a layer on which a task depends is not available, the task will be canceled.

-Once the task has been created it can be scheduled for running using the addTask function of the task manager.
+Once the task has been created it can be scheduled for running using the ``addTask`` function of the task manager.
-The scheduling of the tasks is influenced by the task priority, which is set when in addTask.
+The scheduling of the tasks is influenced by the task priority, which is set in ``addTask``.

 The status of tasks can be monitored using :class:`QgsTask` and :class:`QgsTaskManager` signals and functions.